As an Amazon Associate we earn from qualifying purchases. Learn more.

 Frequently Asked Questions

-How thick should a rug pad be for hardwood?
+Is rug tape better than a rug pad for hardwood?

 How We Selected These Products